 - CS 151 3 hrs) or CS 201 (4 hrs)

 - CS 211 and CS 251 (6 hrs)

 - Elective from one of the following (3-4 hrs):

 - any other CS 400-level class for which pre-reqs are met

-To apply for the CS Minor you can either fill out the application in the College of Engineering (SEO 123) download it and drop it off in the COE office (SEO 123).
+To apply for the CS Minor fill out the application in the College of Engineering (SEO 123).

-For more information, visit our Student Affairs Office in SEO 905, or email our Director of Undergrad Studies: dugs @ cs.uic.edu.
+For more information on the minor, visit Student Affairs Office in SEO 905, or email ugrad @ cs.uic.edu.